elkingarcia11/algorithmic_trading_framework/README.md

 ## Acknowledgments

 - Thanks to Schwab for providing the data API
-- Thanks to Polygon.io for providing the options data API
 - Inspired by various algorithmic trading frameworks and strategies